Peer Advocate Application

 - Attending scheduled, one-hour meetings with advisors every week

-- Attending at least two continued education training sessions every semester
+- Attending at least two continuing education training sessions every semester

 - Attending required meetings as scheduled

 To be eligible for participation in the training, you must:

 - Be able to attend all training sessions